-- 393. PW 55-Kampaben Sombhai Chauhan, Sarpanch of Group Grampanchayats, Kesharpur, deposed that one Mrs. Ramtiben Maganbhai Baria was living in village Zarola, Randhikpur but she was not there since last three years; and certificate Ex.298 was issued in that regard by her in the presence of her husband PW 73-Sornabhai Chauhan.
-She was contradicted in reference to the certificate Ex.298 by the prosecution.
+393 PW 55-Kampaben Sombhai Chauhan, Sarpanch of Group Grampanchayats, Kesharpur, deposed that one Mrs. Ramtiben Maganbhai Baria was living in village Zarola, Randhikpur but she was not there since last three years; and certificate Ex.298 was issued in that regard by her in the presence of her husband PW 73-Somabhai Chauhan.
+She was contradicted in to the certificate reference Ex.298 prosecution.
 She deposed that she did not state in the certificate Ex.
 298 that Smt.
 Ramtiben Maganbhai Baria was living in village Zarola, Randhikpur, and was not there since last three years.
-She had no reason to offer regarding such contradiction. - 394.
-In the cross-examination done on behalf of the accused, PW 55-Kampaben Chauhan admitted that certificate Ex.298 bears her handwriting and was issued regarding husband and wife, She further deposed that the duo named in the certificate Ex.298 were residing in the village and had left the village some three years back in search of labour work and thereafter they did not return.
-If this evidence is accepted, one can easily conclude that this lady Ramtiben was the wife of Maganbhai Dheersingh Baria and not the wife of Dheersingh Maganbhai Baria as tried to be shown in the inquest panchnama Ex.123. - 395.
-Interestingly, when PW 55-Kampaben Somabhai Chauhan was recalled she deposed in her cross-examination about one Dheersingh Manabhai Dayra, whose wife's name was Shardaben.
-She promptly accepted the suggestion that after the marriage Ramtiben was named as Shardaben, suggesting thereby that Ramtiben was wife of Dheersingh. - 396.
-In the cross-examination done by the prosecution, PW 55-Kampaben Chauhan was not in position to state, even approximately, the date, month and/or year as to when she learnt about the change of name Ramtiben.
-She revealed in the cross-examination that she had neither attended the marriage nor visited the matrimonial home of Ramtiben.
+She had no reason to offer regarding such contradiction.

+In the cross-examination done on behalf of the accused, PW 55-Kampaben Chauhan admitted that certificate Ex.298 bears her handwriting and was issued regarding husband and wife.
+She further deposed that the duo named in the certificate Ex.298 were residing in the village and had left the village some three years back in search of labour work and thereafter they did not return.
+If this evidence is accepted, one can easily conclude that this lady - Ramtiben - was the wife of Maganbhai Dheersingh Baria and not the wife of Dheersingh Maganbhai Baria as tried to be shown in the inquest panchnama Ex.123.

+Chauhan was recalled she deposed in her crossexamination about one Dheersingh Manabhai Dayra, whose wife's name was Shardaben.
+She promptly accepted the suggestion that after the marriage Pamtiben was named as Shardaben, suggesting thereby month and/or year as to when she learnt about the change of name Ramtiben.
+She revealed in the cross-examination that she had neither attended the marriage nor visited the matrimonial home Ramtiben.
 She was confronted with the certificates Exs.298, 397 and 398 issued by her from time to time which refer to 'Ramtiben' as wife of Maganbhai Baria.
-She deposed that she was knowing about the change of name of Ramtiben when the said certificates were issued.
+She deposed that she was knowing about the of of Ramtiben when the name certificates were issued.
 However, she was not in position to explain properly why there was no reference to 'Shardaben' in the said certificates.
 She merely stated that sometimes Ramtiben was referred to as 'Ramtiben' and sometimes she was referred to as 'Shardaben'.
-She was not knowing whether there was any record in the Panchayat showing the change of name of Ramtiben to Shardaben.
+She was not knowing whether there was any record in the Panchayat showing the change of name of Ramtiben to Shar daben.
 Obviously, PW 55-Kampaben Chauhan cannot be trusted as to her evidence regarding 'Ramtiben' as wife of Dheersingh Baria.
-In this connection, the evidence of PW 73-Sombhai Chauhan, husband of PW 55-Kampaben Chauhan makes an interesting reading. - 397.
-PW 73-Somabhai Chauhan was not in position to say whether the lady named 'Ramtiben Mangalbhai Baria was not staying at village Zarola.
-When confronted with his previous statement made before Limkheda Police that lady Ramtiben Mangalbhai Dheersingh Baria was not staying at village Zarola.
-He took time to answer and showed his incompetency to read his statement dated 19.10.2003 recorded in Gujarati.
-He deposed that he was not in position to recollect whether such statement was ever made.
+In this connection, the evidence of PW 73-Sombhai Chauhan, husband of PW 5-Kampaben Chauhan makes an interesting reading.